Cybersecurity-Research-Lab/linux-roadmap/docs/Module-02-Working-with-Linux/04-services.md

 ---

-## Main Topic 1: systemd and systemctl Fundamentals
+## systemd and systemctl Fundamentals

 systemd manages **units** — services, sockets, timers, mounts, and more — described by unit files usually ending in `.service`.
 The `systemctl` command is your primary interface: